Tuning Hive Virtual Warehouses on public clouds

 When HEADROOM is set to 1 for a 10-executor cluster, then if there are over 9 queries concurrently executing, the cluster auto-scales up without waiting for 10 queries to fill the cluster.

 - Alternatively, you can also configure your cluster to auto-scale based on query wait times.
 The WAIT TIME auto-scaling configuration option sets how long queries wait in the queue to execute before the cluster auto-scales up.
 For example, if WaitTime Seconds is set to 10, then when executing queries are waiting in the queue for 10 seconds, the cluster auto-scales up to meet query demand.
 However, this is a less predictable method because the scaling might react to non-scalable factors to spin up clusters.
 For example, query wait times might increase because of inefficient queries and not because of query volume.

-- Set the HEADROOM, which sets the number of nodes to keep free to handle increases in numbers of queries.
-For example, you might configure a Small-sized Hive-LLAP Virtual Warehouse with 10 nodes to accommodate a peak workload of 60 concurrent users, but a minimum of 5 concurrent users.
+- Set the HEADROOM, which sets the number of executors to keep free to handle increases in numbers of queries.
+For example, you might configure a Small-sized Hive-LLAP Virtual Warehouse with 10 executors to accommodate a peak workload of 60 concurrent users, but a minimum of 5 concurrent users.
 The system can auto-scale up to support 60 concurrent users to meet the peak demand.
 In this case, you leave the default setting for HEADROOM Desired Free Capacity at 1:

 Select Query Isolation if you have scan-heavy,